harrislapiroff/politweets/README.md

 * [Request access to the ProPublica Congress API](https://projects.propublica.org/api-docs/congress-api/)
 * [Create a Twitter App to get Twitter API credentials](https://developer.twitter.com/en/apps)

-Once you have your credentials, create a `.env` file in the root of the repository.
+Once you have your credentials, you will need an `.env` file in the root of the repository with them.
 This file is ignored by git to prevent you from publishing your secret keys.
-The `.env` file should look like this:
+You can either create an `.env` file with this format:

 ```sh
 PROPUBLICA_API_KEY='XXXXXXXXXX'